Requirements for Dry Cleaning Solvent Distributors

 The solvent fees are:

-The following table lists the types of certificates and whether solvent fees should or should not be collected.
+The following table lists the types of dry cleaner registration certificates and whether distributors should collect solvent fees at a facility with the certificate type listed.

 Remember to calculate fees before adding the sales tax.